cburdine/materials-ml-workshop/_sources/unsupervised_learning/feature_selection.md

 data_x = multivariate_normal.rvs(mean=mu,cov=(U @ D @ U.T), size=4000)
 ```

 To start, let's try to determine the approximate dimensionality of the data.
 First, let's take a look at all 30 principal components.
-Normalize the data and fit an instance of [`sklearn.decomposition.pca`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA) to it with `n_components=30`.
+Standardize the data and fit an instance of [`sklearn.decomposition.pca`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA) to it with `n_components=30`.
 Then take a look at the fitted `PCA` object's `explained_variance_` variable.

 ```
 # fit a full PCA to data to determine explained variances: